rogersaloo/test-actions-playground/README.md

 - Can create the actions in the same repository or in a different repo.
 - Do not specify a trigger instead they are included in the caller repo
 - Actions created with github repos are called using their github path.
+- can be able to accepth inputs for the action that can be used in the custom actions.